 David Gring was named Valparaiso University’s head men’s golf coach in June 2011.
-A two-time Horizon League Coach of the Year (2013, 2015), he enters his eighth season at the helm of the Crusader program in 2018-19.
+A two-time Horizon League Coach of the Year (2013, 2015), he completed his eighth season at the helm of the Valpo program in 2018-19.

-In 2017-18, the Valpo men’s golf team continued its tradition of excellence in the classroom under Gring, receiving the NCAA Public Recognition Award for outstanding academic performance for the third consecutive year.
-Senior Michael Doherty was named to the Missouri Valley Conference Scholar-Athlete First Team, while junior Mitchell Wittmann received MVC Scholar-Athlete Honorable Mention.
+In 2017-18, senior Michael Doherty was named to the Missouri Valley Conference Scholar-Athlete First Team, while junior Mitchell Wittmann received MVC Scholar-Athlete Honorable Mention.

-Gring guided the Crusaders through the transition to the prestigious and competitive Missouri Valley Conference in 2017-18.
+Gring guided his team through the transition to the prestigious and competitive Missouri Valley Conference in 2017-18.
 The team exceeded expectations in its first season in The Valley, finishing in sixth place in the conference championships, two places higher than predicted in the Pre-Championship Poll.

 Individuals continued to excel under Gring’s instruction, highlighted by freshman Drew Alexander matching a program record by carding a 65 over the first 18 holes of the SIUE Derek Dolenc Invitational on Sept.
 25. Gring coached Alexander and fellow freshman Brett Seward to immediate success in the collegiate ranks, as they finished 2017-18 as part of a three-way tie for the individual team lead.

 Under Gring's direction, 2017 graduates Peter Webb and Nick Seitz became two of the most accomplished golfers in program history.
 Webb finished with a program-record 74.26 career scoring average, while Seitz exited second in program history in career scoring average at 74.92.
 Webb finished his senior season with a scoring average of 73.30, eclipsing his own single-season program record from the year prior.